usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-3.md

   - If multithreading is enabled, your code must support **multithreaded building** of the thread-safe inverted index using a work queue.
 Each worker thread should process one file at a time (i.e. create one "task" per file).

-  - The output requirements are be the same as the [previous project](project-{{ page.project | minus: 1 }}.html).
+  - The output requirements are the same as the [previous project](project-{{ page.project | minus: 1 }}.html).
 As before, your code should only generate output files if the necessary flags are provided.

 Your code should support all of the functionality from the [previous project](project-{{ page.project | minus: 1 }}.html) as well.